snej55/chat_site/README.md

 > Restarting the server with clients still running can cause issues (as the server will not have the clientENC data for them).
 Make sure to restart all clients after > restarting the server.

 ## TODO:
- * Levenshtein distance to protect "ADMIN" username and sensored words
  * Fix autoscrolling
  * Fix input box clearing
  * ~~Fix announcement hard coded in issue~~